Connect with us

 9. Mirror and shower doors; flooring and exterior landscaping

-As the home building project comes to the end, it is now time to install mirrors.
+As the home building project comes to an end, it is now time to install mirrors.
 Shower doors and carpeting.
-The final clean up should follow.
+The final clean-up should follow.

 Cost and timeline